 Common Credit Score Mistakes to Avoid

 Many people unknowingly damage their credit scores through common mistakes.
-Avoiding these pitfalls can help protect and improve your rating:
+Here's what to avoid:

 Application Mistakes: